Dhruvcodings/Dhruvcodings/README.md

 - 👯 I’m looking to collaborate on **Web Development Projects**

-- 👨‍💻 All of my projects are available at [https://github.com/Dhruvcodings](https://github.com/Dhruvcodings)
+- 👨‍💻 All of my projects are available at [GitHub](https://github.com/Dhruvcodings)

 - 💬 Ask me about **Java , Python , HTML ,CSS, JavaScript , MySQL**

 - 📫 How to reach me **dhruvgarg7003@gmail.com**

-- 📄 Know about my experiences [Git Hub](https://www.linkedin.com/in/dhruv-garg-13478a223/)
+- 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/dhruv-garg-13478a223/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">